- If Remote Desktop stops responding on your Windows 10 computer, start by testing your port.

 - After the device starts check and see if your remote desktop connection is working.

-That is it folks, there you have a few methods on how to fix your remote desktop connection after you upgraded your system to Windows 8.1 or Windows 10.
 For additional solutions on how to fix remote desktop problems, you can also check out this in-depth troubleshooting guide.
 If you have any other questions, use the comments section below to let us know.